 Get an idea of the timeline you should follow (or catch-up on) to make sure you feel prepared — and not rushed — during your last year of undergraduate studies.

 At this point, you should get prepared for the standardized tests you need to take before applying to graduate school.
 They may include the GRE, GMAT, MCAT or the LSAT, since these are some of the most common tests for various graduate programs.
-You can take these later in your senior year, but try to register in the summer, and consider taking a prep course.
+You can take these later in your senior year, but try to register in the summer, and consider taking an online prep course.